libranetx/figa/OTP_SETUP_GUIDE.md

 - Never commit your email credentials to version control
 - Use app passwords instead of regular passwords
 - Consider using a dedicated email service like SendGrid or Mailgun for production
-- OTP codes expire after 10 minutes for security
+- OTP codes expire after 1 minute for security